benni7777777/KuTrade-Bot/README.md

    - Accept NO RESPONSIBILITY for your trading results
    - Are NOT financial advisors
    - Make NO CLAIMS about trading performance
-   - Cannot and will not provide trading advice
+   - DO NOT provide any trading advice

-5. You are strongly advised to:
-   - Never trade with money you cannot afford to lose
-   - Start with small amounts to test the system
-   - Understand all risks involved
-   - Consult with licensed financial advisors before trading
+   - Share this STRICTLY for educational and research purposes

 ### Why Open Source?